kara-heilemann/EEB5300_KCKH/README.md

  ```

- The full shell script for the MaSuRCA assembly of the raw and unclassified reads is commit e0c1c7667ffa456a1e4aa88ad54d2a21392841c6
+ The full shell script for the MaSuRCA assembly of the raw and unclassified reads is MaSuRCA_ru.sh.

  ### **Assembly Quality**